xuwei-k/sbt-assembly/README.md

 assembleArtifact in packageScala := false
 ```

-To exclude your source files,
+To exclude exclude the class files from the main sources,

 ```scala
 assembleArtifact in packageBin := false